SirishaJP/Culinary-Data-Alchemy/README.md

 <img width="790" alt="Screenshot 2023-10-15 at 18 04 44" src="https://github.com/SirishaJP/Culinary-Data-Alchemy/assets/104147973/43a3aa91-080f-4e91-8477-1506e2c20b80">

-## Automating Employee's Shift Scheduling
+## Analysis 5:  Automating Employee's Shift Scheduling

 **Objective** In today's fast-paced business environment, efficient scheduling is crucial.
 The use of data science in scheduling, particularly for staffing in industries like hospitality, healthcare, and retail, brings a new level of precision and optimization.
 Data science-driven scheduling systems analyze vast amounts of data to make informed decisions, balancing employee preferences, legal constraints, and organizational needs.